 Musically, “Rated ‘X” fits squarely within the traditional country sound of the early 1970s, with a twangy guitar and a strong, steady rhythm driving the track forward.
 However, it’s Loretta Lynn’s vocal performance that steals the show.
 Her voice is clear and assertive, with just the right amount of sass and conviction.
 She sings with an air of confidence, as if she’s daring anyone to challenge her.
 There’s a sharpness in her delivery that makes the song feel like both a personal declaration and a rallying cry for all women facing similar struggles.

-You might like: Loretta Lynn - After the Fire Is Gone
+You might like: Loretta Lynn - Love Is the Foundation

 The lyrics of “Rated ‘X” pull no punches.
 Lynn bluntly calls out the hypocrisy of how divorced women are treated differently from divorced men.
 While men were often free to remarry and carry on without much judgment, women were expected to remain quiet, ashamed, and undeserving of respect.
 Lynn rejects this notion outright, pushing back against the idea that a woman’s worth is tied to her marital status.
 She shines a light on the double standards, calling attention to the way women were often judged harshly, both by society and by other women.